AdobeDocs/campaign.en/help/common/delivery/using/push/configuring-the-mobile-application.md

 ---
 # Configuration steps for iOS {#configuring-the-mobile-application-in-adobe-campaign-ios}

-Once the package is installed, you can define your iOS app settings in Adobe Campaign Classic.
+Once the Mobile App package is installed, you can define your iOS app settings in Adobe Campaign.

 >[!NOTE]
 >